Implantable Cardioverter Defibrillator (ICD) Insertion

 Read the form carefully and ask questions if something is not clear.

 You will need to fast for a certain period before the procedure.
-Your doctor will
+Your healthcare provider

-If you are pregnant or think that you could be, tell your doctor.
+If you are pregnant or think that you could be, tell your healthcare provider.

-Tell your doctor of all medicines you take.
-This includes prescription and over-the-counter
+Tell your healthcare provider of all medicines you take.
+This includes prescription

-Tell your doctor if you have heart valve disease.
-You may need to take an antibiotic
+Tell your healthcare provider if you have heart valve disease.
+You may need to take an

-any blood-thinning medicines (anticoagulants), aspirin, or other medicine that affect
+are taking any blood-thinning medicines (anticoagulants), aspirin, or other medicine that

-blood clotting.
-You may be told to stop some of these medicines before the procedure.
+affect blood clotting.
+You may be told to stop some of these medicines before the

-Your doctor may request a blood test before the procedure to see how long it takes
+Your healthcare provider may ask for a blood test before the procedure to see how

 You may get medicine (sedative) before the procedure to help you relax.

-Based on your health condition, your doctor may ask you to do other things to get
+Based on your health condition, your healthcare provider may ask you to do other things

 How is an ICD implanted?